Croutonic-Creations-Stardew/SDV-AccessibleTiles/README.md

 - HOME - Read the direction, distance and tile location of the nearest focused object
 - END - Read the tile location of the nearest focused object
 - CTRL + HOME - Automatically walk near focused object
+- CTRL + END - Get detailed directions on how to reach a focused object
-- SCROLL LOCK to change tracker object sort type
+- Grave/Tilde to change tracker object sort type

 ### Tracking Utility Categories